How to Stop Biting at Preschool

 No Biting! by Karen Katz.

-You can also concoct stories about little animals who get shoved or their toy taken, and WANT to bite, but manage to control themselves and use their words.
+You can also concoct stories and puppet shows about little animals who get shoved or their toy taken, and WANT to bite, but manage to control themselves and use their words.
 It's good to have one phrase they all say, like "People aren't for biting."
 (I guess if the story is about a little animal, you could say "Friends aren't for biting."
 Of course, your child might not see those kids as friends at that moment!)

 You can also "play pretend" with him to help him "rehearse" what to do: